 When to Go

 The Bali dry months between April and October offer your best shot at having a pleasurable climbing experience up Gunung Agung.
-During the wet months between November to March, the paths become more slippery due to the rains, and dangerous mudslides are known to happen.
+During the wet months from November to March, the paths become more slippery due to the rains, and dangerous mudslides are known to happen.